znghan/Nuremberg_Analysis/README.md

 ![alt text](images/title.png)

+Note: Due to the commercial consulting nature of the project, no Python code is disclosed.

 ## Introduction
 During my time at Insight Data Science, I consulted for [tolstoy.ai](https://tolstoy.ai/).
 The company specializes in applying Natural Language Processing to analyzing large corpus of text data.
 The client of the company who requested this project is the law school of a prominent university.
 As part of its long-term effort to digitize and analyze the huge corpus of legal documents in its archive, it has enlisted the help of the company to process some of these documents and more efficiently extract structured content from the text.